albert-moller/albert-moller.github.io/README.md

 *Figure 3: A visualization of the closeness centrality and eigenvector centrality both as a function of node degree for the US Senate Twitter network.
 Note that both plots show very strong positive correlations*

-## Wordclouds For Communities in US Senate on Twitter Network
+## Word clouds For Communities in US Senate on Twitter Network

 Having explored the network deeply, we now find communities within it using the Louvain algorithm.
 By using this algorithm, a total of five communities were found in the network, where some communities are rather large (with more than 25 members) and others are smaller (with fewer than 10 members).
 To investigate what these communities are discussing in their tweets, a word cloud was built using the top TF-IDF terms that were used in their tweets.
 These word clouds are displayed in Figure 4, along with the top three senators within each community according to their degree.